A day In the life of Fay Wallis

 What is your morning routine?

-I get up at 6.15am every day, have a coffee, get myself and the children ready, drop my youngest son at school and then start work for the day.
+I get up at 6.15am every day, have a coffee, get myself ready and get the children ready with my husband, I drop my youngest son at school and then start work for the day.

 I work from home a lot, seeing clients at my home office, or holding coaching sessions remotely via Zoom but I also pop into London for some coaching sessions, or head to a company’s offices if they’ve booked me to support their staff.

 How did you get the job / how did you become involved with the industry?

 Before becoming a Career Coach my background was in HR and Recruitment.